huggingface/transformers/templates/adding_a_new_model/README.md

 - [ ] add your models and tokenizer to `pipeline.py`
 - [ ] add a link to your conversion script in the main conversion utility (currently in `__main__` but will be moved to the `commands` subfolder in the near future)
 - [ ] edit the PyTorch to TF 2.0 conversion script to add your model in the `convert_pytorch_checkpoint_to_tf2.py` file
-- [ ] add a mention of your model in the doc: `README.md` and the documentation it-self at `docs/source/pretrained_models.rst`.
+- [ ] add a mention of your model in the doc: `README.md` and the documentation itself at `docs/source/pretrained_models.rst`.
 - [ ] upload the pretrained weigths, configurations and vocabulary files.